dikortis/LetsTalkETC/Episodes/Episode_11.md

 **Christian Seberino:**
-okay so now now
+okay so now
 that obviously reminds everybody of the
-NP right but non-deterministic polynomial which is a terrible name but yeah the analogy that I always use to describe what you're saying that you can easily verify a solution is so putting a jigsaw puzzle together is is relatively
+NP right but non-deterministic polynomial which is a terrible name but the analogy that I always use to describe what you're saying that you can easily verify a solution is so putting a jigsaw puzzle together is is relatively